Stone Benchtop Cost Guide Australia 2026 — Builder Pricing

 Pricing is typically quoted as supply-and-install per square metre, but as a builder you should always separate the slab cost, fabrication, edge work, transport, and installation to understand where the money is actually going.
 Indicative 2026 ranges from major Melbourne, Sydney, and Brisbane suppliers:

 Natural marble — $900 to $2,500 per m².
-Carrara and Calacatta lookalikes vary enormously based on origin, slab book-matching, and movement.
+Carrara and Calacatta lookalikes vary enormously based on origin.

 Note: post the 2024 silica regulations, low-silica engineered stone now dominates the Australian market.
 Pricing has stabilised in 2026, but builders should specify compliance status on every quote.